Magic Internet Money (MIM) Price Tops $1.00 on Exchanges

 - Jeff in Space (JEFF) traded down 2.2% against the dollar and now trades at $2.75 or 0.00010076 BTC.

-Magic Internet Money launched on June 2nd, 2021.
+Magic Internet Money was first traded on June 2nd, 2021.
 Magic Internet Money’s total supply is 698,964,077 coins and its circulating supply is 103,827,108 coins.
-Magic Internet Money’s official message board is abracadabramoney.medium.com.
-Magic Internet Money’s official website is abracadabra.money.
 Magic Internet Money’s official Twitter account is @mim_spell and its Facebook page is accessible here.
+The official message board for Magic Internet Money is abracadabramoney.medium.com.
+The official website for Magic Internet Money is abracadabra.money.

-It is usually not currently possible to buy alternative cryptocurrencies such as Magic Internet Money directly using U.S. dollars.
-Investors seeking to acquire Magic Internet Money should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Gemini, GDAX or Coinbase.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy Magic Internet Money using one of the exchanges listed above.
+It is usually not possible to purchase alternative cryptocurrencies such as Magic Internet Money directly using U.S. dollars.
+Investors seeking to trade Magic Internet Money should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Gemini, Changelly or Coinbase.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Magic Internet Money using one of the aforementioned exchanges.

 Receive News & Updates for Magic Internet Money Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Magic Internet Money and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.